Wolf Children

-Wolf Children (おおかみこどもの雨と雪, Ōkami Kodomo no Ame to Yuki) is a 2012 Japanese animated fantasy drama film directed and co-written by Mamoru Hosoda.
+Wolf Children (おおかみこどもの雨と雪, Ōkami Kodomo no Ame to Yuki) is a 2012 Japanese animated drama film directed and co-written by Mamoru Hosoda.
 The second original feature film directed by Hosoda and the first work written by him, the film stars the voices of Aoi Miyazaki, Takao Osawa, and Haru Kuroki.
 The story's central theme is "parent and child", depicting 13 years in the life of a young woman, Hana, who falls in love with a werewolf while in college, and following his death must raise the resulting half-werewolf half-human children, Ame and Yuki, who grow and find their own paths in life.

 Hosoda established Studio Chizu for production.
 Yoshiyuki Sadamoto, of Nadia: The Secret of Blue Water (1990) and Neon Genesis Evangelion (1995), designed the characters.
 Wolf Children had its world premiere in Paris on June 25, 2012, and was released theatrically on July 21, 2012, in Japan.
-Funimation licenses the film for North America and Manga Entertainment handles UK rights.
+Funimation, then later GKIDS licenses the film for North America and Manga Entertainment, then later Anime Limited handles UK rights.

 Plot

 In Tokyo, Hana falls in love with an enigmatic man during her second year of college, who eventually reveals himself to be a wolf man.
 They later have two children, a daughter named Yuki and a son named Ame.
 Their father is killed in an accident while hunting for food shortly after Ame's birth.

 Hana's life as a single mother is difficult: she has to hide the children as they constantly switch between their human and wolf forms, while struggling with exhaustion and their dwindling finances.
 After she receives noise complaints and a visit from social services who are concerned that the children have not had vaccinations, Hana moves the family to the countryside away from prying neighbors.
 She works hard to repair a dilapidated house, but struggles to sustain the family on their own crops.
 With help from a strict old man named Nirasaki, she learns to farm sufficiently and befriends some of the locals.

-One day, Ame almost drowns in a river while trying to hunt a kingfisher.
+One day, Ame almost drowns in a river while trying to hunt a crested kingfisher.
 Yuki rescues him, and Ame becomes more confident in his wolf abilities.
 Yuki begs her mother to enroll her in a public school, and Hana accepts on the condition that Yuki keeps her wolf nature secret.
 Yuki soon makes friends at school while Ame is bullied by his school peers.
 Ame begins to skip school and becomes more interested in the forest and takes lessons from an elderly fox about survival in the wild.